mobie/mobie.github.io/specs/mobie_spec.md

 		- `selectedSegmentIds`: List of selected segment ids.
 Contains a list of strings.
 		- `showScatterPlot`: Whether to show the scatter plot.
 The default is 'false', i.e. if this property is not present the scatter plot should not be shown.
 		- `showSelectedSegmentsIn3d`: Whether to show the selected segments in the 3d viewer.
 		- `sources`: The segmentation sources that are part of this display group.
+Multiple sources should be moved apart spatially with source transform(s), e.g. grid, otherwise they will not be correctly displayed in the viewer.
 Contains a list of strings.
 		- `tables`: Additional tables to load.
 If present, the default table will always be loaded and should not be specified here.
 Contains a list with items:
 			- ``:
 			- ``: